OWASP/www-policy/operational/expense-reimbursement.md

 ---

-title: Expense Policy (Draft WIP)
+title: Expense Policy
 layout: col-document
 document: Rules of Procedure
 tags: Rules of Procedure
 notice: 2020-08-12

 ---

-{% include review-complete.html %}
+Adopted by the Board on 20-Oct-2020

 ## Overview